 When to Talk to a Social Security Disability Lawyer

-When you think you won't be able to work for a long time, have a free consultation with a disability lawyer.
+If you think you won't be able to work for a long time, consider a consultation with a Social Security disability lawyer.

-From the initial application to the hearing level and beyond, disability attorneys understand how to present a case in the light most favorable to their clients.
-On the initial application, your lawyer can offer advice on your "alleged onset date" of disability, argue that your condition meets one of the listed impairments in Social Security's "blue book," and help you focus on the facts that will be most persuasive to Social Security.
-At the reconsideration and hearing levels (the first and second level of appeal in most states), your lawyer can collect and submit relevant medical evidence, obtain an opinion from your doctor, draft a detailed brief to the Administrative Law Judge (ALJ), and prepare you for the judge's questions at the hearing.
-Your attorney will also elicit helpful testimony from you at the hearing and may cross-examine the Vocational Expert or Medical Expert to demonstrate that you're unable to work.
+From the initial application to the hearing level and beyond, disability lawyers understand the nuances of presenting a case in the light most favorable to their clients.
+On your initial application, your lawyer can offer advice on when your alleged onset date of disability should be, argue that your condition meets one of the impairments listed in the "Blue Book," and help you focus on the facts that will be most persuasive to Social Security.

-At the next stages of appeal, the Appeals Council and federal court, your lawyer can craft sophisticated legal arguments to show that Social Security wrongly denied your case.
+At the last stages of appeal—the Appeals Council and federal district court—your lawyer can craft sophisticated legal arguments to show that Social Security wrongly denied your case.

-The general rule is "the earlier, the better."
-If you're even considering filing for disability, you should call a disability attorney for a free consultation.
-Your attorney can help you evaluate the strength of your case and assist you with your initial application.
-While some people choose to navigate this stage without legal representation, you're more likely to get approved if you have a lawyer on your side.
-Another thing to consider: Often a client who is approved at the initial application level only owes a small attorney's fee because there are few back benefits owed from Social Security (again, your disability lawyer will get 25% of your backpay if you win).
+The earlier, the better.
+Even if you're just considering filing for SSDI or SSI, you should call a disability attorney for a free consultation.
+Your attorney can evaluate the strengths of your case, suggest how you can improve any weaknesses, and assist you in completing your initial application.
+While many people choose to navigate this stage without an attorney, you're more likely to get approved earlier if you have a lawyer on your side.
+And it may be cheaper for you in the long run because of the way disability lawyers are paid from Social Security.

 Talk to a Disability Lawyer